If you’re looking for a complete list of calisthenic exercises, you’re in the right place.

 While not technically a squat, the box jump is another variation of the explosive squat.
 Crouch down, forcefully extend at the hips and jump onto a sturdy box in a semi squat position.

 This exercise is included in the advanced section as it requires a great degree of athleticism, coordination, and balance.
-Don’t underestimate this exercise, and do it correct!
+Don’t underestimate this exercise, and do it correctly!

-Alright, so that wraps up the squat chapter.
+Alright, so that wraps up the squat section.

 How?

-Chapter 7: The Best Calisthenic Exercises For Balance and Coordination: Single Leg Training
+The Best Calisthenics Exercises For Balance and Coordination: Single Leg Training

 If you want to improve your overall strength and athleticism, you also have to include single leg training in your exercise routine.

 Which single leg exercises are the best?
-This chapter will cover them in detail.
+This section will cover them in detail.

-If you have poor hip flexibility, you will probably struggle with maintaining good form on the lunge.
+If you have poor hip flexibility, you will probably struggle with maintaining good form on the single leg movements.

 No worries, here are a few simple ways to scale back this incredible exercise.